vlad-io/DLMDS-EDE02-CODE/readme.md

 - The Dockerfile contains the Kaggle access usename and key, which are necessary to access the dataset

 2. Processor
-The docker image that processes the injested data by unpacking on schedule.
+The docker image that unpacking the injested data on schedule.
 - Current schedule is set to every 5 minutes, just in case the user makes a mistake and updates the source data.
 - Currently uses the container's standard command 'unzip' unpack the dataset from /data-in into /data-out.
 - Uses a python image with the view to expand the processing by using python scripts.

+The `./processor` folder that contains:

+a.
+Dockerfile with:

+- python base image.
+Although a smaller Docker image can be used (without python) that has the `unzip` command, for consistency the same image as for the `./injestor` is reused.

+b. crontab file

+- Specifies the schedules for the kaggle download command

+- First line (@reboot) specifies that the download should run immediately when the container starts

+- Second line label specifies the frequency schedule:

 3. Machine Learning (ML) frontend
 - Uses the unamended jupyter/pyspark-notebook image from the Docker hub.